Tanantor/langgate/README.md

 # os.environ["LANGGATE_CONFIG"] = "some_other_path_not_in_your_cwd/langgate_config.yaml"

 # The models data resolution priority is: args > env > cwd > package default
+# By default, any user-defined `langgate_models.json` files are merged with default models data.
+See `models_merge_mode` configuration.
 # If you don't want to use either the package default (langgate/registry/data/default_models.json)
 # or a models data file in your cwd, set:
 # os.environ["LANGGATE_MODELS"] = "some_other_path_not_in_your_cwd/langgate_models.json"